kbass40/Online-Banking-System/README.md

 - To run the logging database, type `docker-compose up` which will set up a docker container specified in the yml file

 - To properly close the logging database, type `docker-compose down`

+## Running Instruciton
+- First make sure docker-compose is installed https://docs.docker.com/compose/install/

+- For the authentication front end navigate to /Model/WebServer and first run docker-compose up then run python3 backend.py

+- Navigate to localhost:5000

+- For the api navigate to Model/<Stock Targeted> and first run docker-compose up then run python3 <Stock Targeted>.py

+- Follow the api documentation in the MicroservicesApi.yaml file